paulaweir/frontend/docs/01-start-here/08-incidents.md

 ## Determine which apps are affected

 You will want to start by determining which Frontend apps are affected.
 You can see this from the overview boards.
-Pay attention to the charts for errors by app and latency by app.
+Pay close attention to the charts for 'errors by app' and 'latency by app' in Kibana.

 * [Kibana Overview Board](https://logs.gutools.co.uk/app/kibana#/dashboard/00349ef0-06a1-11e8-a56d-a31118fab969?_g=(refreshInterval%3A(display%3AOff%2Cpause%3A!f%2Cvalue%3A0)%2Ctime%3A(from%3Anow-15m%2Cmode%3Aquick%2Cto%3Anow)))
 * [CloudWatch Overview Board](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards:name=xOverview)